acend/helm-basics-training/content/en/docs/02.0/_index.md

   echo http://$NODE_IP:$NODE_PORT
 ```

-You will see in the following command's output when the service gets a `NodePort` (as we use `--watch` you have to terminate the command with CTRL-C):
+You will see in the following command's output when the service gets a `NodePort` (because we use `--watch` you'll have to terminate the command with CTRL-C):

 ```bash
 kubectl get svc --namespace <namespace> --watch